patricklafrance/wmfnext-shell/README.md

 To do so, by convention, a remote module must share a single file named `remoteEntry.js` and that file must expose a single module named `./register` exporting a `register(runtime, context)` function responsible of registering the pages and navigation items of the remote module.

-👉 So, let's create a `register.tsx` file at the root of the remote module application with the following files:
+👉 So, let's create a `register.tsx` file at the root of the remote module project with the following files:

 ```
 remote-app